Teralina / Eaglehawk Neck is a small town and a natural wonder in one.

-Eaglehawk Neck is a 1-hr drive south of Hobart.
+Teralina / Eaglehawk Neck is a 1hr drive (76km) south-east of Hobart.

-- Bushwalk at Waterfall Bay in the Tasman National Park, just south of the township, where a waterfall tumbles down a massive cliff face into the sea
+- Take a short walk through Tasman National Park, just south of the town, to find Waterfall Bay, where a high waterfall pours down a massive cliff into the sea.